The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 The JEDI Coordinators, a senior leadership role that advises JEDI Leaders, also works to increase the awareness, knowledge and skills of their peers in the areas of social identity development, social justice, equity, and inclusion.
 JEDI Coordinators will co-facilitate trainings and dialogues both during summer training and throughout the academic year.

-Peer Career Ambassadors are the face of the Hoffman Family Undergraduate Center for Career Development as students explore the services CCD has to offer.
-PCAs are trained to develop the skills and expertise to assist their peers with their career related needs as well as promote services and offerings and the CCD brand across campus.
-Students will staff the front desk to welcome students and employers, will maintain a blog, and collaborate with other key student leaders on campus to organize events and present on key foundational career topics to students.
-Students must be willing and able to promote CCD services, resources and brand CCD to their peers.
+Peer Career Ambassadors (PCAs) are the face of the Hoffman Family Undergraduate Center for Career Development as students explore the services CCD has to offer.
+PCAs are trained to develop the skills and expertise to assist their peers with their career-related needs, as well as promote services and offerings and the CCD brand across campus.
+PCAs will meet with students for quick questions related to basic career development, staff the front desk to welcome students and employers, and collaborate with other key student leaders on campus to organize events and present on key foundational career topics to students.
+Students must be willing and able to promote CCD services, resources, and brand CCD to their peers.
 Students must have strong communication skills, have an interest in the career development process, and be comfortable advising peers and presenting to large and small groups.
 On average, a PCA will work between 8–10 hours per week and will be paid.
-For more information, download the Peer Career Ambassador job description.
-The contact for the PCAs is Lee Goldstein.
+For more information, download the Peer Career Ambassador Job Description (pdf).
+Email ugccdpca@babson.onmicrosoft.com for more information.

 The role of the Peer Mentor is to support Babson College in achieving the goals of transition and retention for new students (first-year, transfer, and exchange) through Undergraduate Orientation and into their first semester at Babson.
 Peer Mentors facilitate discussions, activities, and educational content for their students, and provide one-on-one support and mentorship for individual members of their cohort.
 Peer Mentors will gain experience and develop skills in group facilitation, interpersonal communication, public speaking, crisis response, conflict management, problem solving, and more.

 Peer Mentors participate in training programs, regular meetings, Undergraduate Orientation, and other leadership trainings and experiences.
-The contact for the Peer Mentors is Conor O'Brien.
+The contact for the Peer Mentors is Michael Noel.

 The mission of Residence Life is to develop safe and inclusive residential campus communities.
 The Resident Assistant represents the Residence Life staff in their area as a peer leader, educator, and employee.
 Under the supervision of the Residence Life staff member, each RA provides opportunities to students for educational and personal growth and builds vibrant residential communities.
 This position is one of service and represents a significant dedication to the residents of Babson College.
 RAs will participate in all training activities and staff meetings including, but not limited to fall training, winter training, and monthly in-services.
 The contact for the RAs is resed@babson.edu.